Gender And Science

 While the 20th

-available to women, including informal training.
-Less women than men have scientific careers and
+not available to women, including informal training.
+Less women than men have scientific

-when they do, professional progress is slower.
-Women rarely hold high-level scientific decisional
+careers and when they do, professional progress is slower.
+Women rarely hold high-level

-sciences and, through the chemical sciences, to contribute to improving the health, wealth and wellbeing of
+the sciences and, through the chemical sciences, to contribute to improving the health, wealth and

-humankind.
-IOCD encourages equal opportunity for girls and women everywhere to participate in education,
+wellbeing of humankind.
+IOCD encourages equal opportunity for girls and women everywhere to

 - UNESCO Institute for Statistics, Fact Sheet December 2012, No 23: